gesievi/RADii/docs/tutorial/grashopper/documentation_rst/0_Components_Overviev.rst

 ********************
-Components Overwiev
+Grashopper Overview
 ********************

-Publishing describes the act of uploading data to the channel.
+Publishing describes the act of uploading data to a channel.

 **Publish Components**